 The Concept Extended to the Food Trucks

-The theme of Fresh Fest continued to the Pittsburgh food trucks that were on site as well, with many minority owned spots shining like The Coop Chicken and Waffles, Blowfish BBQ, and Leona's ice cream sandwiches to name a few.
+The theme of Fresh Fest continued with the restaurants that were on site as well, with many minority-owned spots shining like Walter's Southern Kitchen and Blowfish BBQ making an appearance (to name a few).